 Bathrooms are a common place where you’ll find disorganized clutter.
 This is often caused by not having enough storage for towels and toiletries.
 One option is adding an over-the-toilet cupboard that is great for smaller items.

 For towels, however, a linen cabinet can add to your bathroom’s decor while adding functionality.
 If you have the counter space, consider adding a storage tower that can be installed right on the counter and provide an area for your getting-ready-in-the-morning essentials.

 Step Six: Clear Up Open Spaces

-Kids’ toys are another pain point.
+Kids’ toys are another pain point and you may be wondering how to organize the chaos.
 Start by having a tub for like toys: one for cars, another for blocks, and so on.
 Teach your kids which toys go where.
 When it’s time for cleaning up toys, such as before dinner, supervise them getting put away until it’s second nature.
 Have a specific location for each tub, with labels that include pictures for younger children, so everything is put away and off the floors.
 Make sure you have a bookcase for keeping the kids’ books.
 You’ll find many options for sizes, so you can get just the right size for your room and number of books.

 Though it’s a lot of work to get your house in order, there are many benefits — both physical and mental.
 If you’re able to find what you need when you need it, you’ll be less stressed and waste less time searching for essential items.
 A house free of clutter offers a mind free of worry.